Kazuya Adachi

 Kazuya Adachi (足立 和也, Adachi Kazuya) is a Japanese slalom canoeist who has competed at the international level since 2006.

 Career

+Adachi won a silver medal in the K1 team event at the 2025 World Championships in Penrith.
+It was the first ever medal for Japan at the ICF Canoe Slalom World Championships.

-Adachi won a gold medal in K1 event at the 2014 Asian Games.
+He also won a gold medal in K1 event at the 2014 Asian Games.

 He represented the host country in the K1 event at the delayed 2020 Summer Olympics in Tokyo, where he finished 16th after being eliminated in the semifinal.